8qii/House-Price-Prediction-System/README.md

 ## 🏗️ System Architecture

 The system is designed for modularity and scalability.
-Below is a high-level overview of the architecture:
+Below is the corrected flowchart illustrating the architecture:

 ```mermaid
 flowchart TD